yuzhaouoe/yuzhaouoe.github.io/_posts/2024-08-17-parallelism.md

   - Requires gathering parameters during forward/backward passes

-Pros:
-- Memory-efficient, scales to very large models
-- Combines benefits of data and model parallelism

-Cons:
-- Increased communication overhead
-- Complexity increases with higher ZeRO levels

-Implementation note: ZeRO is typically used through libraries like DeepSpeed or PyTorch's FSDP.
+ZeRO offers the most flexibility by combining benefits of data and model parallelism.
+Obviously, it introduces increased communication overhead and its complexity increases with higher ZeRO levels.
+Implementation of ZeRO is typically used through libraries like DeepSpeed or PyTorch's FSDP.

 ---